Operators

 Note: The color of data points in virtual variables created using this operator is determined by the operands' color schemes, not by the color scheme of the selected for the virtual variable.
 Other elements of the color scheme (e.g., lines and regions) are determined by the color scheme selected for the virtual variable, see About setting variable properties for more information. |

-This operator converts an echogram to a color image by assigning an RGB (red, green, blue) value to each data point.
-Echoview accepts a single operand of the following data types as input:
+This operator converts an echogram to a color image.
+It assigns an RGB (red, green, blue) value to each data point.

 Notes: